CTeX-org/ctex-kit/README.md

 ## Build status

-CTeX-kit uses [Github Actions](https://github.com/features/actions) as a hosted continuousintegration service.
+CTeX-kit uses [Github Actions](https://github.com/features/actions) as a hosted continuous integration service.
 For each commit, CTeX-kit is tested using the current release of TeX Live on Ubuntu Linux, macOS and Windows.

 | Current build status |